-- Provides rigid fixation when other forms of immobilization are not feasible.
-For example, severe open fractures cannot be managed by plaster casts or internal fixation due to risk involved.
+- Provides rigid fixation when other forms of immobilization are not feasible

 - Allows compression, neutralization, or fixed distraction of the fracture fragments.

-- Allows limb elevation by suspending frame from overhead frames
+- Allows limb elevation by suspending frame if needed

 - Allows early patient ambulation

-- External fixators cause less disruption of the soft tissues, osseus blood supply, and periosteum.
-This makes externa fixation excellent choice in
+- External fixators cause less disruption of the soft tissues, osseous blood supply, and periosteum.

 Disadvantages of external fixation

-- Fracture may occur through pin tracts after frame removal.
-Extended protection may be required.
+- Fracture through pin tracts after frame removal.

 Types of External Fixators